B. Bus, BA (Hons) Curtin; PhD Sydney

 |Fax||+61 2 9351 5615|

 Mike has undertaken research on work, labour markets, skills development, occupational health and safety, and financial aspects of working life, including mortgage stress, superannuation and retirement.
 He has also written on the shifting of life course risks from employers and the state to workers and households and the growing role of financial markets in managing those risks.
 Previously, he was MBA Program Coordinator at the University of Wollongong.
-Mike holds a PhD in economics and has taught at universities in Australia and Europe.
+Mike holds a PhD in economics,is an Honorary Research Fellow at the Institute of Employment Research at Warwick University and has taught at universities in Australia and Europe.

 ABC Radio PM